gitrdm/ragms02/README.md

 # RAG LLM Interface Service & File-Watcher Sidecar

 ## Overview
+This project was created to experiment with implementing a project using a more formal, structured approach design methodology, including use of Architecture Decision Records (ADRs) and a System Design Document (SDD).
+The purpose for the more explicit methodology was to see if the more structured approach would enhance using an LLM as a coding assistant.
+Given the goals of the project, the source code is almost entirely LLM generated, with minimal human edits.
+As such, the code may not be fit for production use or suitable for any purpose, but serves as a proof of concept of using an LLM as the main contributor to a code base.

+Use at your own risk.

 This project provides a local microservice and file-watcher sidecar for enhanced, context-aware LLM responses.
 It supports project/tag isolation, hybrid ingestion (full and incremental), robust API design, LLM routing, and is extensible for future multi-user or production scenarios.

 ## Key Features